emtee40/ocaml-dkml/DEVELOPERS.md

    * Delete the `build/pkg/bump` directory

+2. Bump the `DKML_VERSION_CMAKEVER` in `version.cmake` to a new major/minor/patch/prerelease version number.
-2. Run CMake configure: Either run `cmake --preset develop` or press a "configure" button in your CMake-enabled IDE with the `develop` configuration.
+3. Run CMake configure: Either run `cmake --preset develop` or press a "configure" button in your CMake-enabled IDE with the `develop` configuration.
-3. Run one of the `Package-VersionBump-{PRERELEASE,PATCH,MINOR,MAJOR}` targets
+4. Run one of the `Package-VersionBump-{PRERELEASE,PATCH,MINOR,MAJOR}` targets
-4. Rerun CMake configure (ex. `cmake --preset develop`).
+5. Rerun CMake configure (ex. `cmake --preset develop`).
-5. Edit `ocaml_opam_repository_gitref.txt` and set it to a commit id that you know works well with Windows, etc. Then commit the change. *You won't need to push it*.
+6. Edit `ocaml_opam_repository_gitref.txt` and set it to a commit id that you know works well with Windows, etc. Then commit the change. *You won't need to push it*.
-6. Run through each of the CMake stage targets **sequentially** starting from `Package-Stage01-` to the highest Stage number.
+7. Run through each of the CMake stage targets **sequentially** starting from `Package-Stage01-` to the highest Stage number.
 Many stages require a re-configuration based on values obtained from the prior stages, so do not skip any targets.
 Consult the [Errata](#errata)
-7. Run `./dk dkml.workflow.compilers CI GitLab PRERELEASE`
+8. Run `./dk dkml.workflow.compilers CI GitLab PRERELEASE`
-8. Finish with the CMake target `-PublishAssets`.
+9. Finish with the CMake target `-PublishAssets`.

 ## Editing Source Code